 How to soak an oak barrel.
 How to clean an oak barrel.
 Processing sequence for a new barrel

-In order to make moonshine, in fact, a special oak barrel for moonshine will help you to make a fragrant drink.
-Many years ago, specialists in this drink put forward the theory that storing alcoholic beverages in wooden kegs has a positive effect on moonshine.
-Its taste qualities become more saturated, and the aroma becomes pleasant.
+In order to make moonshine, in fact, an aromatic drink, a special oak barrel for moonshine will help you.
+Many years ago, experts on this drink put forward the theory that storing alcoholic beverages in wooden barrels has a positive effect on moonshine.
+Its taste becomes more intense and its aroma becomes more pleasant.
 The secret lies in the fact that the pores located in the wood allow the barrel to breathe.
-Thus, oxygen is able to get into the middle of the container with a drink, while alcohol vapors do not have the opportunity to go back.
+Thus, oxygen is able to enter the middle of the container with the drink, while alcohol vapors are not able to escape back.

-Experienced experts say that oak barrels for moonshine must undergo thorough preparation before the start of operation.
-If you do not pay due attention to the necessary procedures, you run the risk of transferring a large batch of raw materials, and spending a lot of your time absolutely in vain.
+Experienced experts say that before starting use, oak barrels for moonshine must undergo thorough preparation.
+If you do not pay due attention to the necessary procedures, you risk transferring a large batch of raw materials and spending a lot of your time absolutely in vain.
 There are several mandatory procedures that allow you to prepare an oak product for further use at home.
-One of the important stages is the steaming of the product.
-The procedure under consideration allows you to get rid of cracks.
-Such gaps are not considered marriage, they are of natural origin.
-Regardless of what material the container is made of, even though it is cherry, even acacia, in any case, the product requires preliminary steaming.
+One of the important stages is steaming the product.
+The procedure in question allows you to get rid of cracks.
+Such gaps are not considered defective; they are of natural origin.
+Regardless of what material the container is made of, be it cherry or acacia, in any case the product requires preliminary steaming.
 The steaming process is as follows.
-An oak barrel is filled with boiling water by a third, after which the container is scrolled.
-Leave the barrel for complete steaming.
+An oak barrel is filled one-third full with boiling water, after which the container is rotated.
+Leave the barrel to completely steam.
 After half an hour, the water is drained.

 Such manipulations help the wood to swell, which leads to the disappearance of existing gaps and cracks.